Savage (pejorative term): In popular culture

 Citing 1922 Wild West Weekly illustrations, Bowling Green State University claims that, "Historically and today, representations of Native American men have frequently relied on stereotypes of violence, savagery, or primitivism".

+The 1995 Disney animated film Pocahontas features a song devoted to the term, in which both the English colonists and the Powhatan tribe members use the term against the other.

 Beginning in about 2008, the term became an American slang term meaning "bad-ass, cool, and violent".

 In 2019, while browsing orange shirts to honor Native victims of residential schools for Canada's National Day for Truth and Reconciliation, a teacher at Harrison Trimble High School in Moncton came across an orange shirt which read "Savage est. 1998".
 Sold by retailer Urban Planet, the orange shirt's text was framed by a white-and-black circular design.
 This paralleled the NDTR's Every Child Matters shirt, designed by artist Andy Everson of the K'ómoks First Nation.
 The Every Child Matters shirt was designed for nonprofits, to honor "the thousands of children who died in the federally funded, church-run boarding schools", but was frequently misappropriated by non-charitable groups.
 Douglas Stewart, a teacher of the Sylix/Okanagan Nation, pointed out the similarities and told CBC News, "It's important to understand that for Indigenous people, this word is our N-word".
 The assistant manager of the Fredericton Urban Planet agreed that the word should be removed from its clothing, stating, "It's affected Indigenous people for hundreds of years; it still affects them.
 It would be the same as any other racial slurs printed and then sold in stores".

 In 2020, a clothing company and a restaurant changed its name along with public apologies regarding their usages of the term.
 VII Apparel Company, formerly Savage Apparel, wrote:It feels as if the word has been completely separated from its racist past — and that belief made us feel justified...But despite its origins, it is an indisputable fact that the word savage was used as a racial slur to describe Native American and Indigenous people...And recognizing that fact is what ultimately brought us to the decision to change our name.The restaurant SHIFT (formerly named Savage) in St. Louis, Missouri issued an apology the same year, stating the term has "a troubled history and it was a mistake to celebrate that" and described themselves as "truly sorry".